 Each sub-asset class within EM debt has its own unique characteristics and drivers of potential returns.
 For investors in EM sovereign hard currency and corporate debt, credit risk is the underlying source of return.
 As follows, deep fundamental analysis on countries and companies is crucial, not only in forming strong conviction in the creditworthiness of issuers, but also in uncovering value.
-And there is plenty of potential value on offer, particularly considering that this universe is higher-rated-and less prone to defaults-than is commonly perceived.
+And there is plenty of potential value on offer, particularly considering that this universe is higher-rated and less prone to defaults-than is commonly perceived.

 Indeed, one common misconception about sovereign and corporate debt is that it consists of primarily high yield issuers-leading some investors to assume they are taking on more risk than is often the case.
-Rather, the majority of both the EM sovereign hard currency and corporate debt markets are investment grade rated.
-Of the debt that is rated below investment grade, much of it is BB, or on the higherquality end of the high yield spectrum (Figure 1).
+Rather, almost half of the EM sovereign hard currency market is investment grade rated, while nearly 60% of the EM corporate debt market is investment grade rated.
+Of the debt that is rated below investment grade, much of it is BB, or on the higher-quality end of the high yield spectrum (Figure 1).